Ian Tucker

 Commercial

-Ian specialises in Commercial and Chancery litigation with an emphasis on Insolvency.
+Ian specialises in Commercial and Chancery litigation with a heavy emphasis on Insolvency.

 He regularly appears in the High Court and has frequently appeared in the Court of Appeal, both on his own and as a led-junior.
-He is consistently recognised as a leading junior in Chambers and Partners and Legal 500.
+He is consistently recognised in Chambers and Partners and Legal 500 as a leading junior for the quality of his advocacy, technical knowledge and pragmatic advice.

-His practice covers all aspects of personal and corporate insolvency, CDDA proceedings, contractual disputes, banking, trusts, mortgage transactions and debt recovery.
+His practice covers all aspects of personal and corporate insolvency.

-As a former mathematician, he is able to quickly analyse difficult problems and come up with pragmatic solutions.
+As a former mathematician, he is able to quickly analyse difficult problems and come up with realistic solutions.

 Cases